On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Introduction

-As one may expect, this language allows for well-posed characterizations of differential operators such as the \textit{gradient} of a function and the \textit{divergence} of a vector field, whose definitions are consistent with the classical ones of the Euclidean and Riemann-Finsler geometries.
-Indeed, a very interesting feature of this approach is that, under the additional assumption that $(\X,d,\mu)$ is \textit{infinitesimally Hilbertian} - meaning that $W^{1,2}(\X)$ is a Hilbert space, \cite{gi1} - then the gradient of a Sobolev function is linear and uniquely determined, and the Laplace operator, which turns out to be linear as well, can be written as the \textit{divergence of the gradient} \cite[Proposition 2.3.14]{gi2}, see Remark \ref{rmk-hilb}.

-This is for example the case of $\rcd$ spaces, whose core-characterization is that of infinitesimally Hilbertian spaces whose Ricci curvature is bounded from below by some $K\in\mathbb{R}$.
-Such spaces exhibit several interesting properties, especially in regards with the \textit{heat flow} $\h_t:\,L^2(\X)\to L^2(\X)$, which is given as the gradient flow of the Cheeger-Dirichlet energy and defines a semigroup $\left(\h_t\right)_{t\ge 0}$ of linear and self-adjoint operators whose contraction properties in the metric setting with curvature control - after the pioneering work \cite{ba} - have been extensively studied, during the last decade, in notable papers like \cite{agmr,ags2,ags3,ags5,gko,sa}.
-For us, the most important property of the heat flow is of course the \textit{Bakry-Émery contraction estimate} \eqref{eq:BE}, which gives an exponential decay for the norm of the gradient of a Sobolev function along the heat flow, a decay that is intimately related to the lower curvature bound of the space.
-The Bakry-Émery condition will be invoked throughoutly in Sections \ref{leib-rules} and \ref{GGformulas}, where it will play a fundamental role in establishing the correct forms of the Leibniz rules for divergence-measure vector fields, and therefore the Gauss-Green formulas.
+As one may expect, this language allows for well--posed characterizations of differential operators such as the \textit{gradient} of a function and the \textit{divergence} of a vector field, whose definitions are consistent with the classical ones of the Euclidean and Riemann-Finsler geometries.\\ This is for example the case of the just mentioned $\rcd$ spaces, whose core--characterization is that of infinitesimally Hilbertian spaces $\X$; that is, such that $W^{1,2}(\X)$ is a Hilbert space \cite{gi1}, whose Ricci curvature is bounded from below by some $K\in\mathbb{R}$.
+Such spaces exhibit several interesting properties, especially in regards with the \textit{heat flow} $\h_t:\,L^2(\X)\to L^2(\X)$, which is given as the gradient flow of the Cheeger--Dirichlet energy and defines a semigroup $\left(\h_t\right)_{t\ge 0}$ of linear and self-adjoint operators whose contraction properties in the metric setting with curvature control -- after the pioneering work \cite{ba} -- have been extensively studied, during the last decade, in notable papers like \cite{agmr,ags2,ags3,ags5,gko,sa}.
+For us, the most important property of the heat flow is of course the \textit{Bakry---Émery contraction estimate} \eqref{eq:BE}, which gives an exponential decay for the norm of the gradient of a Sobolev function along the heat flow, a decay that is intimately related to the lower curvature bound of the space.
+The Bakry--Émery condition will be invoked repeatedly in Sections \ref{leib-rules} and \ref{GGformulas}, where it will play a fundamental role in establishing the correct forms of the Leibniz rules for divergence--measure vector fields, and therefore the Gauss--Green formulas.

-The requirement of the above control on the geometry of $(\X,d,\mu)$ is essential also in the characterization of $BV$ functions in $\rcd$ spaces, which is the central topic of Section \ref{BV}.
-Indeed, this geometric constraint allows us to write the total variation of a function via a familiar representation formula featuring the suprema over a suitable class of vector fields, namely
+The use of this differential machinery is essential also in our characterization of $BV$ functions on general metric measure spaces, which is the central topic of Section \ref{BV}.
+Indeed, by considering the subclass of those essentially bounded vector fields in $L^\infty(T\X)$ whose divergence belongs to $L^\infty(\X)$, namely $\frd^\infty(\X)$, we find that it is possible to characterize the total variation of a function in a familiar way: